Pantano de Elche - Elche Reservoir

 The dam is 22 meters high and 75 meters wide., the walls are 12 meters thick at the base and 9 meters at the top.

-In 2019 a floating platform was built on the reservoir where you can walk above the water for a short distance.
+In 2019 a floating platform was built on the reservoir where you can walk above the water for a short distance, from here you can also walk further along the lake shoreline.

 Nature enthusiasts will be in their element due to the amount of flora & fauna of the area.
 The surrounding countryside, ravines, swampland, marshes and lake form an intricate microclimate and this area is an important natural feature of the municipality of Elche and the entire area is protected.